-\section{Introduction}
+\section{INTRODUCTION\lowercase{}}

 Soft matter systems, such as colloidal dispersions, liquid crystals, and polymeric solutions, among others, can generally be described at time and length scales much larger than the atomistic one \cite{Weik}.
 Studying these systems at full atomistic resolution is demanding, especially when trying to accurately represent their hydrodynamic behavior \cite{MOEENDARBARY,Zhou}.
-Therefore, technically speaking, a purely microscopic approach, where all the degrees of freedom with a large variety of time and length scales coexist, becomes intractable to describe the dynamics of such systems at measurable time scales \cite{EspanolWarren,Groot}.
+Therefore, technically speaking, a purely microscopic approach, where all degrees of freedom on a wide variety of time and length scales coexist, becomes intractable to describe the dynamics of such systems on measurable time scales \cite{EspanolWarren,Groot}.

 Consequently, several continuum theories have been adopted, including Navier-Stokes-Fourier hydrodynamics for complex fluids \cite{EspanolWarren}.
 These continuum approximations can be applied at various scales, as they are treated as coarse-grained particles or fields that represent groups of atoms or molecules \cite{Landau, Groot, EspanolWarren}.
 Within this approach, the continuum limit corresponds to a volume element that contains a sufficiently large number of particles to reproduce the thermodynamic behavior of the whole system.
 This allows a physical description on macroscopic length scales through nonlinear differential equations, which are typically solved numerically \cite{EspanolWarren}.
 Alternatively, numerical simulations also help to understand experimentally inaccessible processes \cite{Shillcock}.
-Furthermore, in soft matter systems, the characteristic energy scale is of the order of the thermal energy, which makes it necessary to include fluctuating terms in both continuum theories and numerical simulations \cite{Groot, Chen}.
+Furthermore, in soft matter systems, the characteristic energy scale is of the order of thermal energy, which makes it necessary to include fluctuating terms in both continuum theories and numerical simulations \cite{Groot, Chen}.
 Theoretical and computational frameworks that connect microscopic (atomistic) views of matter with macroscopic (continuum) descriptions are referred to as mesoscopic models.